ESF:MPE_DIS1 Diploma Thesis Seminar 1 - Course Information

 - fields of study / plans the course is directly associated with

 - there are 15 fields of study the course is directly associated with, display

 - Course objectives

-- In the Diploma Thesis Seminar 1, student starts working on the Diploma Thesis.
-The aim of the seminar is a student's understanding of substantive and formal requirements for a Diploma Thesis and their application in writing of the Thesis.
-The result of the seminar should be the work done according to the instructions of the supervisor.
+- In the Diploma Thesis Seminar 1, the student starts working on the Diploma Thesis.
+The aim of the seminar is a student's understanding of substantive and formal requirements for a Diploma Thesis and their application in writing the Thesis.
+The result of the seminar should be the work done according to the supervisor's instructions.

-- Diploma Thesis Seminars are held individually according to the topic of the thesis in the form of consultations with the supervisor; specific form and content of the seminar fully meets the assignment of the supervisor.
-The concept of the seminar is therefore highly flexible, therefore allowing to better understand and address the specific problems of individual students.
+- Diploma Thesis Seminars are held individually according to the topic of the thesis in the form of consultations with the supervisor; the specific form and content of the seminar fully meet the assignment of the supervisor.
+The concept of the seminar is highly flexible, therefore allowing to better understand and address the specific problems of individual students.

 - Teaching methods

 - Diploma Thesis Seminar typically takes the form of self-study and individual consultations with the supervisor.
 According to specific instructions from the supervisor, a presentation or defense of the research project or part of the thesis may also be part of the seminar.